polterguy/phosphorusfive-dox/chapter-5.md

 * `.bool` - Boolean, *"true"* or *"false"*
 * `.int` - Integer numbers, e.g. *"42"*
-* `.double` - Real numbers, 64 bits floating point
+* `.double` - Real numbers, 64 bits floating point, e.g. _"42.57"_
-* `.string` - String
+* `.string` - String, which is the default type in P5
 * `.node` - Hyperlambda, with a single root node

 In our appendixes, you can find a complete reference, of all the built-in types in P5.
 The type system for Hyperlambda is extendible though, and you can easily create your own types, by adding a couple of Active Events with special names and namespaces into your application pool.

 ### Creating a mental mind model for expressions

 One way of realising what lambda expressions are, is to imagine them as the *"tree version of SQL"*.
 Where SQL allows you to extract two dimensional tables and data-sets, lambda expressions allows you to extract n dimensional relational sub-trees.
-If you have some experience with XPath, they might come more natural to you.
+If you have some experience with XPath, they might come natural to you.

-For more about expressions, and iterators, please refer to the appendix section.
-However, I encourage you to read the appendix sections at last.
+For more about expressions and iterators, please refer to the appendix section.

 - [Appendix, Expression iterators](appendix-expression-iterators.md)
 - [Appendix, Boolean algebra on expressions](appendix-expressions-boolean-algebra.md)